 Source: Point Visible

-Content marketing could be a long term, continuous process but when utilized in a properly planned manner, it reaps effective benefits.
+Content marketing is a form of marketing for education which could be a long term, continuous process but when utilized in a properly planned manner, it reaps effective benefits.

 Education enterprises can also make full use of content marketing to properly nurture prospective students.
 Content marketing is a very strong lead generating tool if done properly.